 Moritz does not prefer or recommend any single area of study for a prospective student, and our students range in majors from accounting to zoology.
 While typical “law school majors” such as political science, business, history, and English are prominent, we also have students with backgrounds in engineering, education, biology, and mathematics.

 We encourage prospective students to study subjects that to them are most interesting.
 Focus on majors and courses that offer the chance to write extensively, examine texts, and practice logical reasoning.
-The Class of 2016 represents 51 different majors, so the possibilities are truly open for any major.
+The Class of 2022 represents over 50 different majors, so the possibilities are truly open for any major.

 I tried checking my application status online but I can’t log in.